-If you aren’t showing any progress in an outpatient program, or if it becomes unsafe to be in outpatient, you should be admitted to an inpatient facility.
-If your addiction or issue is more severe, or if you need to undergo detox, it is recommended that you be admitted in an inpatient program.
+If you aren’t showing any progress in an outpatient program, or if it becomes unsafe to be an outpatient, you should be admitted to an inpatient facility.
+If your addiction or issue is more severe, or if you need to undergo detox, it is recommended that you be admitted into an inpatient program.

 What are some signs of addiction?

 - The need to continue or increase use of the substance in order to achieve the desired effect.

 - Experiencing withdrawal when you don’t get the substance often enough.

 - Focusing your social life or work life around using the substance.

 - Extreme mood changes: finding yourself experiencing extreme happiness, sadness, or anxiety.